 The newest edition in the lineup - the 2800kv was created to satifsy the growing number of ultralight builders using 5" props or those going for maximum efficiency and flight time.
 The old school HQ 5x4.5 prop is our favorite with 4S power and the HQ 5x4 was also great.
 Please ignore the photos showing 3200kv.

 The Rotorgeeks 1407 continues the tradition of high performance, tough, serviceable motors.
-Originally designed in April 2016, the 1407 has undergone 4 major revisions in quest for the ultimate lightweight powerplant.
 The final version is a top performer in its category as well as the lightest, coming in at only 14g with locknut!

 As with all Rotorgeeks motors, the 1407 is made from 7075-T6 aircraft grade aluminum, with almost 3 times the tensile strength of traditional 6063.
 The case design has been engineered for maximum strength and impact resistance.
 Shafts are secured into the rotor both mechanically and with a high strength adhesive to make shaft slippage and vertical play a thing of the past.
 No set screws are used (unlike Brother Hobby, X-Nova, DYS, RCX etc).
 The shaft is held in place at the base with a standard e-clip, making servicing and parts replacement easy.